mritogether/mritogether.github.io/registration.md

 * Mind-matching takes place at the rooftop in **[Gather.Town](https://app.gather.town/app/Rc37K6uzo6Jmgw03/mritogether22)**

-* If you have registered for mind-matching, to find your schedule enter you eventbrite ticket number (can be found on the registration confirmation email, or [here](//www.eventbrite.co.uk/mytickets/)) in [this page](/mm).
+* If you have registered for mind-matching, to find your schedule enter your eventbrite ticket number (can be found on the registration confirmation email, or [here](//www.eventbrite.co.uk/mytickets/)) in [this page](/mm).

-* Your schedule would contain **three of four table/coach number pairs**, and it will indicate **which of the two mind-matching session** you should attend.
+* Your schedule would contain **three of four table/couch number pairs**, and it will indicate **which of the two mind-matching sessions** you should attend.
 Please pay attention to these details so that you only attend the session that you are assigned to.

 * Every fifteen minute, you will meet someone new.
 What matches you two together is your shared research interests.
-Feel free to chat about MRI, open science, or your favuorite meals.
+Feel free to chat about MRI, open science, or your favourite meals.
 You may embark on new collaborations, or make new friends!

-* If your schedule is something like **1a -> 12d -> 3a -> 3a** it means that in the first 15 minutes you should be at table 1 coach a, in the second 15 minutes at table/coach 12d, in the third one at table/coach 3a, and in the fourth one also remain at table/coach 3a.
+* If your schedule is something like **1a -> 12d -> 3a -> 3a** it means that in the first 15 minutes you should be at table 1 couch a, in the second 15 minutes at table/couch 12d, in the third one at table/couch 3a, and in the fourth one also remain at table/couch 3a.

 * if it looks something like  **4a -> 5d -> 10a**, containing three pairs instead of four, it means that you have three matches instead of four and your mind-matching session is 45 minutes instead of a full hour.